 To succeed, you must commit to your education.
 We expect for you to attend class, but we also understand that you have other responsibilities.
-We offer our classes throughout the day and evening and have hybrid options, too.
+We offer our classes throughout the day and evening.

 If you have a documented disability, you can request accommodations for your classes and TABE testing.

-If you have something preventing you from coming to class, please let us know.
-For many barriers, we can refer you to one of area partners who can help.
-Depending on your circumstances, our partners can help you with everything from transportation to childcare.
+Please let us know if something prevents you from coming to class.
+For many barriers, we can refer you to one of our partners who may be able to help with everything from childcare to transportation.